pola-rs/polars-web/www/posts/expressions-are-amazing.md

 </details>

-The reason why the expressions API is so value-able.
+This is the reason why the expressions API is so value-able.
 It makes these kinds of common queries so much easier to write.
 Polars doesn't just make these queries fast, it also makes it very easy to reason about these queries.
 And that ... is amazing.

 Sure, polars is fast.
-And that's a good reason to use it.
+And that's a perfectly fine reason to consider it.
 But to me, that's only a single part of the feature-set.